 Membership for WooCommerce Pro offers utility pricing in the main plugin or any of our add-ons, we wanted to integrate this price model.
-If the cost to you as a business is actually based on a member’s consumption, it can be a smart strategy.
+If the cost to you as a business is based on a member’s consumption, it can be a smart strategy.

 Some payment systems, such as Stripe and Braintree, allow you to change a user’s subscription amount at any time.
 Others, such as PayPal, allow you to make modifications within a specific range.

-You may also track the statistics you need to determine the monthly/annual total using some custom coding, build order for it, and then try to resolve it against the customer’s credit card information at the gateway.
+You may also track the statistics you need to determine the monthly/annual total using some custom coding, build an order for it, and then try to resolve it against the customer’s credit card information at the gateway.

-Want to Add a Membership Plugin to Your Store!
+Want to Add a Membership Plugin to Your Store?

 Installment plans are similar to front-loaded memberships, but they don’t require a monthly payment.
 This technique is excellent if you need to charge a high fee but you know your consumers won’t be able to pay it all at once.
 This paradigm has been employed in executive coaching, training programs, and the sale of physical commodities, among other things.